NexTre-dev/alphaver/lore/developers.md

 - Considered devs 4 and 3 to be his friends (internal footage 3, Presentation)
 - *Did not want dev0 to know of his whereabouts* (Presentation)
 - *Knowingly broke/bent the explicit rules of the Mojang offshoot at least three times* ([Internal footage 1](../videos/internal-footage-1.md), [Internal footage 2](../videos/internal-footage-2.md), [Internal footage 3](../videos/internal-footage-3.md))

+### dev7
+- Is RGN Confirmed 23/9/22
+- Not Much is known yet